KrofDrakula/shiny-computing-machine/README.md

 ## Usage

 Both solutions are presented as JS functions and CLI commands.
+Should work with any recent node version (6.x).

 After checking out, install the dependencies: